How to Kill and Prevent Lawn Moss

 On closer inspection, one can see that the four sides of this lawn area are elevated.
 Rainwater, especially during the winter, flows and collects in this area where it pools.

 While this isn’t obvious in the summer, come winter the entire area is damp and boggy.
 The lowest point of the lawn holds around an inch of surface water for several days after heavy rainfall.
-This makes the area a perfect breeding ground for mosses, especially in the rainy season.
+This makes the area a perfect moss breeding ground, especially in the rainy season.

 No amount of chemicals, sunlight, grass seed or added nutrients will prevent this moss from returning, the issue here is drainage or to be more precise; lack of drainage.